College of Education and Human Development

 Lindsey Weiler Lindsey Weiler

-Advising statement Dr. Weiler's research focuses on developing and testing interventions for children and families.
-The goal of this research is to identify effective strategies for fostering positive child development and healthy family functioning.
+Advising statement Dr. Weiler's research focuses on developing and testing interventions for children and adolescents.
+The goal of this research is to identify effective strategies for fostering positive development and healthy functioning.

 Image